ololoepepe/BeQt/README.txt

 commands again after building the project (it's required for proper library linking).
 The repeated command execution will take at most few seconds.

-When building, BeQt generates translation files (.qm), containing UI elements' translations.
+When building, BeQt generates translation files (.qm), containing translations of UI elements.
 These files are located in the "translations" subdirectory (for example, "translations/beqt_ru.qm").
 Dont' forget to copy these files into your project.